samyeyo/LuaRT/README.md

 #### Method 2 : Building from sources :gear:

 All you need to build LuaRT from sources is a valid installation of the Mingw-w64 GCC compiler, feedback is welcome for other C compilers.
+The Mingw-w64 GCC 8.1.0 is used to produce the LuaRT release.
+Compilation have been successfully reported for Mingw-w64 GCC 11.2.0 and Mingw-w64 GCC 12.2.0 (ie the latest Mingw-w64 10.0.0 runtime).
 LuaRT should run on Windows Vista, Windows 7, Windows 8, Windows 10 and Windows 11.

 First clone the LuaRT repository (or manualy download the repository but don't forget submodules in tools folder) :